 Our world is changing fast.
-Everything is going digital, which is impacting all aspects of our lives, including the education system.
-It's worth considering, then, what the private tutoring of tomorrow will look like.
+Recent events like the COVID-19 pandemic mean that everything is going digital, which is impacting all aspects of our lives, including the education system.
+It's worth considering then what the private tutoring of tomorrow will look like.

 What conclusions can we draw from this?
 Is the school system in decline, or has students' performance suffered?
 Should we embrace or be wary of new technologies and teaching methods?
 How do current trends fit into the history of private tuition?

-Personal Tutors: A Real Alternative
+Private Tutoring: A Real Alternative